 Photo Credit: William Burroughs IV

 Greetings.
-I am Tim Parenti, a 26-year-old graduate student who might best be described as an "overall enthusiast" in just about everything.
+I am Tim Parenti, a 27-year-old graduate student who might best be described as an "overall enthusiast" in just about everything.

 I was born in Erie, Pennsylvania on 4 January 1988 (during what I'm told was quite the snowstorm) and attended Girard High School, from which I graduated as salutatorian on 8 June 2006.
 I graduated cum laude from the Swanson School of Engineering at the University of Pittsburgh's main campus on 18 December 2010 with a BSE in Chemical Engineering, an undergraduate certificate in Nuclear Engineering, and a minor in Music.

-Currently, I am a graduate student in the Department of Computer Science at Pitt's Dietrich School of Arts & Sciences, working toward earning an MS in Computer Science in 2014.
-In the Spring 2013 term, I am a part-time instructor for the department's "Software for Personal Computing" course, CS 0131.
+Currently, I am a graduate student in the Department of Computer Science at Pitt's Dietrich School of Arts & Sciences, working toward earning an MS in Computer Science in 2015.
+Meanwhile, I have been a part-time instructor for the department since January 2013.
+I have also been the president of the department's Graduate Student Organization since May 2013, serving as a delegate to higher levels of graduate student government at Pitt.

 My interests can be considered either widely varied, well-rounded, or both.
 I often take particular interest in the kinds of little things that seem not to interest many others.